 Normally, the test signature matches the

-But to get the exact test signature just run test with
+But to get the exact test signature just run the test with the

 --steps option to see it:

-Codeception reorders tests so dependent tests always will executed after the tests they rely on.
+Codeception reorders tests so dependent tests will always be executed before the tests that rely on them.

 If you have several projects with Codeception tests, you can use a single